 This is not an extremely rare example and most likely represents the situation in the rest of the libraries in our collection: the attendance of the scholar and the direct accessibility to the manuscripts are decisively significant for the exact description of the collections and the reliability on scans and digitalization cannot substitute the subjective experience leading to the new discovery.
 Sometime the significance of the visit is in better comprehension of the already known fragments upon their actual condition and the way they are preserved in the monastery or in the academic library.

 However, there are appearances of several innovative fragments and interesting findings to report and to reflect.
 Among the fragments to be presented in Austria there are quite unique and even surprising materials e.g.: a few Kabbalistic fragments.
 In Linz, state archives of Upper Austria (Buchdeckelfunde, Schachtel 3, II/3g, f.1) - a single fragment of a “Shiviti” was found that represents the Lurianic Kabbalah in its 18TH Century format with Tetragrammaton and the Kabbalistic sacred names that are connected with it according to common combinations for this liturgical tradition.
 How this fragment came to Austria is still unknown, it was most probably not produced by a Jewish-Austrian author, since from after the Wiener Gasera until 1850 there were no Jewish settlements in upper Austria, rather it was most probably imported from other diaspora.
 In Sankt Paul im Lavanttal, benedictinian monastery, Cod.
-165/4, HDS – we found another remnant of the book Ruach Chen of Jehudah Ibn Tibbon which might teach interesting minor historical facts about the owners as culture customers, and as available target audience learned these materials, maybe even professionally, and the erudition stands behind living according to this tradition.
+165/4, HDS – we found another remnant of the book Ruach Chen of Jehudah Ibn Tibbon which might teach interesting minor historical facts about the owners as culture customers (צרכני תרבות) and as available target audience learned these materials, maybe even professionally, and the erudition stands behind living according to this tradition.
 One translated work from the Judaeo-Arabic philosophical tradition of Ibn Rushd (Averroes) made in spanish handwriting, was found in the same Sankt Paul im Lavanttal, monastery (Cod.
 278/2, fol.
 1r ff.); reflecting the relative openness of Ashkenazi Jewish scholars over the middle ages to secular and foreign meterials, even though their main field of interest remains in traditional erudition.

 Even more obscure are the Samaritan Tora translations which were found in Klagenfurt (State archive of Carinthia, “Geschichtsverein”, Cod.
 8/12, fol.
 1-20).
 These were a part of a Codex Discissus, namely pages from the same codex that had fallen apart, completing Mss.
 Paris BN Sam 6 that preserved many other pages from this Samaritan lost Manuscript.
 One of the contributions given by these these fragments is therefore completing a known manuscript preserved somewhere else.
 In these rare cases the reported treasures help reconstructing and broadening a bigger picture of the lost Jewish library. http://hebraica.at started reconstructing these lost codices and the website links between fragments of the same original codex discissus.